ggomaeng/leetcode.com/javascript/1470 - Shuffle the Array/@ggomaeng.md

 # Attempt 1

 `Array.prototype.splice()` can have O(N) at worst case scenarios.
 Thus, this might not be the optimal solution.
+At the sacrifice of performance, this uses O(N) space.

 ```js
 /**